NiGhTTraX/react-test-buffet/README.md

 If you want to run the tests in your own browsers, run `gulp build` to build the non instrumented testing bundle and then open `runner.html`.

+If you want to run the tests inside a CI environment you can use the karma.conf.ci.js that will run the tests in PhantomJS and generate cobertura coverage reports.
+You need to build the instrumented bundle first by running `gulp build-instrumented`.

 ## Stack traces